 Shortly after, the 10th caution flag flew when Bowyer spun in Turn 4 as a result of a cut right-rear tire from scraping the wall in Turn 2 four laps earlier.
 Under caution, the leaders pitted except for Hamlin, Poole and DiBenedetto.
 Following a stellar pit stop, Harvick was able to exit pit road first followed by Kyle Busch.
 Elliott and Keselowski fell back to fourth and sixth.
 Poole would later pit, but Hamlin and DiBenedetto retained the front-row starting spots with 34 to go.

-On the ensuring restart, with 29 to go, Hamlin was able to launch ahead of the field followed by teammate Kyle Busch and Chase Elliott.
+On the ensuing restart with 29 to go, Hamlin was able to launch ahead of the field followed by teammate Kyle Busch and Chase Elliott.
 Once the field made their way back to Turn 4 the following lap, Elliott was able to surge into the runner-up spot behind Hamlin when Kyle Busch turned right and hooked Elliott, sending Elliott’s No. 9 Chevrolet head-on into the inside wall on the frontstretch.
-After climbing out of his car, Elliott gestured his displeasure to Busch with a middle-finger salute.
+After climbing out of his car, Elliott gestured his displeasure to Busch.

 Shortly after, rain started falling on the track under caution as Hamlin remained on track as the leader.
 With 20 laps remaining, the field made their way to pit road and the race was red-flagged for rain delay.

 When the rain continued to fall, NASCAR declared the race official and Hamlin was awarded the win.